jloleysens/jloleysens.github.io/content/blog/code/either/index.md

 Monads<sup>1</sup>.
 This post is actually a continuation of [my post on errors](../errors), and I would like to dig into the practical upshots of implementing more thorough and efficient means of handling errors.
 Specifically I am picking up the sentiment that _we can do better_.
+Using `Either` is one version of doing better that I'd like to consider in this post.

 Consider the following diagram: